sylvainbx/rust-book-fr/FRENCH/src/ch01-03-hello-cargo.md

 Cargo is Rust’s build system and package manager.
 Most Rustaceans use this tool to manage their Rust projects because Cargo handles a lot of tasks for you, such as building your code, downloading the libraries your code depends on, and building those libraries.
-(We call libraries your code needs *dependencies*.)
+(We call the libraries that your code needs *dependencies*.)
 -->

 Cargo est le système de compilation et de gestion de paquets de Rust.
 La plupart